akshatsinha0/insyd-inventory-solution/README.md

 ---

-### 2. Warehouse & Bin Location Endpoints — Eliminating "Tribal Knowledge"
+### 2. Warehouse & Bin Location Endpoints: Eliminating "Tribal Knowledge"

 **Problem Solved:** In most Indian MSMEs, only senior warehouse workers know where specific batches are stored.
 New hires waste hours searching, and materials get "lost" in large warehouses.

 **Real-Life Scenario:** A 50,000 sq.ft. warehouse in Okhla stores 500+ SKUs.
 Without bin mapping, finding a specific batch of 12mm steel rebar takes 30+ minutes of searching.

-**The Tribal Knowledge Problem:** In traditional Indian warehouses, the most experienced floor worker becomes the "human database" — only they know that the Italian marble is in the back-left corner, the DeWalt drills are on the second rack near the office, and the cement bags are stacked behind the steel beams.
+**The Tribal Knowledge Problem:** In traditional Indian warehouses, the most experienced floor worker becomes the "human database": only they know that the Italian marble is in the back-left corner, the DeWalt drills are on the second rack near the office, and the cement bags are stacked behind the steel beams.
 When this person takes leave or leaves the company, operational efficiency collapses.
 New hires spend their first month just learning locations, and during peak seasons, even experienced staff waste 30-40% of their time searching for materials instead of fulfilling orders.
 This "search time" directly impacts the Order Fulfillment Cycle Time, a critical KPI for customer satisfaction.

 **Smart Slotting Strategy:** The API enables "Smart Slotting," a warehouse optimization technique used by logistics giants like Amazon and HCLTech.
-High-velocity Category A items (Italian marble, premium tools) are assigned to the "FAST-PICK" zone — bins closest to the loading dock to minimize travel distance.
+High-velocity Category A items (Italian marble, premium tools) are assigned to the "FAST-PICK" zone: bins closest to the loading dock to minimize travel distance.
 Medium-velocity Category B items (ceramic tiles, standard fixtures) go to standard zones, while low-velocity Category C items (bulk consumables) are stored in the "BULK" zone at the warehouse perimeter.
 The system tracks pick frequency and can recommend bin reassignments quarterly to optimize labor efficiency.
 For example, if a previously slow-moving SKU suddenly becomes popular due to a design trend, the system flags it for relocation to a faster-pick zone.

 **Multi-Warehouse Coordination:** For businesses operating across multiple cities (Delhi, Mumbai, Bangalore), the API provides unified visibility.
 A sales executive in Mumbai can instantly check if Delhi warehouse has stock, calculate inter-warehouse transfer costs, and promise accurate delivery dates to customers.
-This eliminates the common scenario where a customer is told "we'll check and get back to you" — a response that often leads to lost sales in competitive markets.
+This eliminates the common scenario where a customer is told "we'll check and get back to you": a response that often leads to lost sales in competitive markets.

 | Method | Endpoint | Purpose |
 |--------|----------|---------|